victor4s/victor4s/README.md

 ##
 <a>
-  My name is Victor Augusto, I'm a brazilian ....
+  My name is Victor Augusto, I'm a self-taught data scientist from Brazil.

 </a>